jbhiltscher/steam_project/docs/index.rst

-..
-Steam_Final documentation master file, created by sphinx-quickstart on Wed Nov 29 11:09:19 2023.
+.. steam_final documentation master file, created by sphinx-quickstart on Wed Dec  6 23:12:56 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Steam_Final's documentation!
+Welcome to steam_final's documentation!
 =======================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   readme_link
-   my_markdown
    modules
-   SteamInsights